 Welcome to Career Services @ the Soll Center for Student Opportunity!
 The team is devoted to helping you grow personally and professionally during your time at CMC.
 We have a variety of programs and services for all students.
 Whether you are a first-year student, a senior, an international student, or someone transferring into Claremont McKenna College, we are here for you and want to be a part of your journey.
 Please stop by our exciting, new office on the ground floor of Frazee (across from the Hub) to learn more or review some highlights below.

 Individualized career counseling is a hallmark of CMC Career Services.
 Primarily, students interact with our fabulous career counselors in two ways.
-Freshman and transfer students will be assigned a counselor through their WOA (Wilderness Outdoor Adventure) group assignment.
+Freshman and transfer students will be assigned a career coach through their WOA (Wilderness Outdoor Adventure) group assignment.
 The WOA groups will meet with their assigned counselor in October, to review resources and services available, as well as get each student started on their customized journey to personal and professional growth.

-Returning students can select which counselor they would like to meet with based on the “interest cluster(s)” most relevant to their pursuits.
+Returning students can select which career coach they would like to meet with based on the “interest cluster(s)” most relevant to their pursuits.
 You can easily make an appointment through Handshake, our new online communication and recruiting system to either explore specific interest or dive deeper into a specific sector.
-Career counselors can be especially helpful in:
+Career coaches can be especially helpful in:

 - Self-Exploration – Knowing yourself, your interests, and what excites you are key to a successful life journey.
 Let our certified counselors help you learn more about yourself through: